raganwald/braythwayt.com/_posts/2013-11-27-herd-thither-me-hither.md

 ---
 layout: default
-title: Herd Thither, Me Hithe
+title: Herd Thither, Me Hither
 ---

 I read [another one of those "Here's why <NEW SHINY THING> is the unsafe choice" essays][lostechies] today.
 It trots out the usual arguments:.